AzerPUG/DruidOnly-Raids/README.md

 - All gear Gemmed, where possible.
 (Sockets filled, not the Venari upgrade).

 ### Talents.
-I am a fan of let people play what they want, but also one of efficiency and minmaxing.
+We are fans of 'let people play what they want', but also of 'efficiency' and 'minmaxing'.
 To make sure we optimize at least a lot of passives, we have a few enforced talents.
 - Renewal.
 The 'Oh Shit' button your healers do not have, on a 90s CoolDown.
 (Restoration / Balance / Feral).
 - Restoration Affinity.
 Ysera's Gift all the way, but also the ability to help out healing when needed.
 (Guardian, Balance, Feral).
 - Guardian Affinity.
 Since we can not choose RestoAff as Resto, we will go with Damage Reduction, plus several extra tanks when needed!
 (Restoration).